 Figure 1.
 Location of stations that collect soil data

 The objective of this report is to introduce the soil data being gathered at NJWxNet stations and to demonstrate the potential value of these observations to agricultural, hydrological, meteorological, engineering, and other communities.
-For instance, for the agricultural community, the difference between a bountiful harvest and a subpar one is quite dependent on soil conditions, not solely on what is occuring in the atmosphere.
+For instance, for the agricultural community, the difference between a bountiful harvest and a sub-par one is quite dependent on soil conditions, not solely on what is occurring in the atmosphere.
 Understanding present soil conditions and analyzing past trends of soil water content and temperature can help a farmer determine when to plant, what crops to plant and, once growth commences, when to irrigate.

 Observations and Methods

 Of the nine premiere soil stations in the NJWxNet, Pittstown (Figure 2) is the longest active one, so these data were used for this analysis.
 This station is situated at the Rutgers NJ Agricultural Experiment Station’s Snyder Farm, not too far from Alexandria Airport in Hunterdon County (Figure 1).
 Soil at the observing site is classified as loam that is generally well drained.
 Soil conditions at 5 and 10 cm have been observed there since the station was commissioned in 2003.
 Soil instrumentation was upgraded and installed at 5, 10, 20, and 50 cm in 2012, with five-minute reports gathered since 2013.
 Multiple Python programs were written to transform 5 minute values to hourly and daily ones, as the longer averaging intervals suffice for soil monitoring, where changes are relatively slow to occur in comparison with atmospheric variables.
 A variety of graphical plots were generated to explore potential relationships between the soil and atmospheric variables.

 Figure 2.
 View of Pittstown NJWxNet station in Hunterdon County